You want smart political talk without the meltdowns?

 All right.

-Now also Jim Jordan spoke about, spoke out about this judge.
+Now, also, Jim Jordan spoke out about this judge.

-Anyway, here is, as I said, um what Jim Jordan said about.
+Anyway, here is, as I said, what Jim Jordan said about it.

-And then frankly, there's the broader issue of all these judges' injunctions and then decisions like Judge Boseberg, uh, what he's what he's trying to do and how that case is working.
+And then, frankly, there's the broader issue of all these judges' injunctions and then decisions like Judge Boesberg, what he's trying to do and how that case is working.

-We're gonna have hearings on all of that, because particularly when you look at Judge Boseburg, it starts to look like this is getting totally political from this guy, particularly when you remember he's also the judge who was part of the whole Trump Russia FISA court, granting those warrants that allowed the Comey FBI to spy on President Trump's campaign.
+We're going to have hearings on all of that because particularly when you look at Judge Boseberg, it starts to look like this is getting totally political from this guy, particularly when you remember he's also the judge who was part of the whole Trump Rush and FISA court granting those warrants that allowed the Comey FBI to spy on President Trump's campaign.

-So we're gonna look at that issue as well.
+So we're going to look at that issue as well.

-Anyway, John Solomon uh is here to share his investigative report with us, sir.
+Anyway, John Solomon is here to hear his investigative report with us, sir.

 How are you?